-Social Security Break-Even Age
+What Is a Social Security Break-Even Age?

 Your Social Security break-even age represents, in theory, the ideal point in time to apply for benefits to maximize them.
 Remember, you can begin taking your benefits at age 62 to receive a reduced amount.
-But by taking your benefits at this earlier age, you’ll receive more Social Security checks over your lifetime, assuming you reach your desired or expected life expectancy.
+But by taking your benefits at this earlier age, you’ll receive more Social Security checks over your lifetime, assuming you reach your life expectancy.

 On the other hand, delaying your benefits past the full retirement age increases them year over year until you reach age 70.
 Currently, the full retirement age for most people is either 66 or 67 based on Social Security Administration guidelines.
 If you wait until age 70 to claim your benefits, you’ll receive up to 132% of your monthly benefit amount.
-So the trade-off is receiving fewer checks from Social Security but the ones you do get will be larger.
+So the tradeoff is receiving fewer checks from Social Security but the ones you do get will be larger.

 For the first several decades of the Social Security program, everyone had the same full retirement age: 65.
 But Congress introduced amendments in 1983 that would allow the normal retirement age to increase over time.
 Congressional leaders felt that a gradual adjustment of the full retirement age was necessary to ensure that there was enough money to keep Social Security from facing insolvency.